43615/dcim/README.md

 - Commands that need integers always explicitly round their arguments.
 When rounding, the fractional part is discarded (rounding towards zero).
 - The amount of registers provided is now fixed to 65536, meaning that any character on Unicode's Basic Multilingual Plane can be used as a register name.
 - The default value when saving or loading uninitialized array objects is the number 0.
 This fixes the issue with `123d:ala`.
-- The `!` command for executing OS commands is deliberately not implemented.
+- The `!` command for executing OS commands is replaced with `\`, which pops and runs a string.
 ## Number input changes
 - Both the input and output bases are now in the range 2-36 (inclusive).
 - Capital A-F are no longer used for number input in the normal way, base-11+ numbers now need to be escaped with `'`.
 This change frees up A-F to be used as commands and allows for bases over 16.